AnthonyZJiang/Microsoft-Reward-Chrome-Ext/README.md

 3. Click `Load unpacked` and select `src` folder.
 4. Log into your Microsoft account.

-The extension works with existing login credentials cached in your pc, so it does not log your login information or account id at all.
+*Tip: The extension works with existing login credentials cached in your pc, so it does not log your login information or account id at all.
 However, to make this work, you have to log into your account if the cached credential expires (due to manual logging out, pc restart etc.).

 # How it works